crewnew/cloud-services-backend/00-Lesson - Basics/README.md

 # Basics

+When creating a database (DB), common sense dictates that we use separate tables for different types of entities.
+Some examples are: customers, orders, items, messages etc. But we also need to have relationships between these tables.
+For instance, customers make orders, and orders contain items.
+These relationships need to be represented in the database.

 ## One to Many (O2M) and Many to One (M2O) Relationships

 This is the most commonly used type of relationship.
 Consider an e-commerce website, with the following: